ibm-cloud-docs/infrastructure-hub/ips.md

 ### Service by data center
 {: #service-by-data-center}

-As of 8 June 2020, all instances of the AdvMon (Nimsoft) by Data Center service are deprecated and are no longer supported.
-For more information, see [FAQs](/docs/virtual-servers?topic=virtual-servers-faq-monitoring#what-are-important-transition-dates).
-{: deprecated}

 | Data center | IP range |
 |-----|-----|
 | **Required Flows**:  \n * Outbound TCP 8086 and TCP 8087 from your private  \n VLANs to IP ranges documented in dal09 and dal10 only.  \n * Outbound TCP 2546 from your private VLANs to IP ranges  \n documented for each DC where you need to access your vault. | |